wpwham/product-visibility-by-user-role-for-woocommerce/readme.txt

 3. Start by visiting plugin settings at WooCommerce > Settings > Product Visibility.

 == Changelog ==

+= 1.2.2 - 13/08/2018 =
+* Improve 'alg_wc_pvbur_can_search' filter preventing the main visibility query to work on wp menu

 = 1.2.1 - 25/07/2018 =
 * Allow other plugins to interact with invisible products query using the 'alg_wc_pvbur_can_search' filter or passing a 'alg_wc_pvbur_search' parameter on customs WP_Query queries